 Think about the way we experience memories in real life.
 Usually they’re triggered by one of our senses.
 We might see someone that reminds us of a person we once knew, hear a piece of music that brings back a painful or pleasure full memory, smell a loved one’s signature perfume, reminisce over the taste of a beloved family recipe, or experience textures or temperature changes that trigger tactile memories.

-You can use moments like these ones to give you an entry and transition into a flashback.
-This creates a smoother transition so you’re not just dropping a new scene onto the reader.
+You can use moments like these ones to give you an entry and move into a flashback.
+This creates a smoother transition so you’re not just dropping a new scene onto the page.

 Use alternating tenses

-This triggers a subconscious shift in the reader so they understand a transition has taken place.
-When you switch back to the main story, the shift in narrative tense will signal to the reader that they’ve crossed back into the present.
+When tense shifts in a flashback scene, it triggers a subconscious shift in the reader so they understand a transition has taken place.
+When you switch back to the central plot, the shift in narrative tense will signal to the reader that they’ve crossed back into the present.

 Consider dual timelines

-If you find yourself adding more and more flashbacks to your story, it might be that the time period you’re alluding to needs a story of its own.
+If you find yourself adding more and more flashbacks to your writing, it might be that the time period you’re alluding to needs a narrative of its own.
 This gives you the freedom to stretch your story’s legs within the flashback, getting to know the characters that populate it better than you would in just one scene.

 When writing a book with dual timelines, think about the way your two stories will interact.
-Do you bring two characters together at the end of the story?
+Do you bring two characters together at the end of the book?
 Does one stumble upon a secret the other fought to keep hidden?
 Does a choice made by one character create unexpected problems for another?
-Your present-day story and your flashback story will function as two sides of a larger, thematically linked whole.
+Your present-day tale and your flashback will function as two sides of a larger, thematically linked whole.

 Should flashbacks be written in italics?

-Generally, you shouldn’t need to write your flashbacks in different font styles because there will already be enough clues in the text for your readers.
+Generally, you shouldn’t need to write your flashbacks in different font styles because there will already be enough clues in the text.
 However, you might consider using italics for any in-flashback dialogue, instead of quotation marks.
 Quotation marks in a story ground your dialogue in the present moment, so italicizing speech in a flashback shows the reader that the dialogue isn’t actually happening right there in front of them—it’s happening in a time that’s already passed.

 Use flashbacks to broaden the world of your story